scivision/xkblas/README.md

 ```

 ## List of kernels supported
-Kernels are being added lazily: if you need a missing kernel for a specific hardware, add it yourself or open an issue and someone will add it on a best effort basis.
+If you need a missing kernel for a specific hardware, please speak up.

-Note that adding support for a new API (CUDA/HIP/Level Zero) on a kernel that is already supported by another API is rather straightforward (most likely ~10min of coding).
+Note that adding support for a new API (CUDA/HIP/Level Zero) on a kernel that is already supported by another API is rather straightforward (most likely ~5min of coding).

 Adding support for an unsupported kernel may involve more work.